subscriptions-project/swg-js/docs/page-markup.md

     - `HowTo`
     - `Message`
     - `Review`
 2. `"isAccessibleForFree"` is a required field.
-Its value can be true or false. `isAccessibleForFree": false` indicates that content is available for free.
+Its value can be true or false. `isAccessibleForFree": true` indicates that content is available for free.
 3. The type in `isPartOf` must include "Product".
 4. The product ID is [pulbication]:[label], for example `"productID": "norcal_tribune.com:basic"`.